 Dr Jo Corbett

 I am Deputy Associate Dean for Research and Innovation (REF) within the Faculty of Science and Health.
 Having lead on the School of Sport, Health and Exercise Sciences preparations for REF 2021, I now lead on the Faculty's preparations for the Research Excellence Framework.
-I am also a Reader in Environmental Physiology in the School of Sport, Health and Exercise Science, where I lead a number of research projects and supervise postgraduate students.
+I am also a Reader in Environmental Physiology in the School of Sport, Health and Exercise Science where I lead a number of research projects and supervise postgraduate students, and a Fellow of the British Association of Sport and Exercise Sciences.

 I joined the department from the University of Chichester, where I graduated from the MSc in Exercise Physiology pathway with a distinction grade.
 I completed my PhD in the area of fat metabolism, with a specific focus on the role of bioactive agents and exercise in optimising fat metabolism.
 In addition to my teaching, research, and administrative roles, I have worked with athletes from recreational level to Olympic champion, have consulted for various National and International groups, and am a BASES accredited Sports Scientist and a Fellow of the Higher Education Academy.